mallikarjunimmadi/repo/vsphere/README.md

-# vSphere ESXi Local User Validation
+# vSphere ESXi Hardening

 PowerCLI script to validate and remediate ESXi local user access and lockdown configuration across hosts managed by one or more connected vCenters.

 Script file:

-- `esxi_local_user_compliance.ps1`
+- `vsphere-esxi-hardening_v0.0.1.ps1`

 ## Features

 - Uses existing PowerCLI vCenter sessions and stops if no vCenter is connected.
-- Supports one host, multiple comma-separated hosts, or CSV input.
+- Supports one host, multiple comma-separated hosts with a single `--host` argument, or CSV input.
 - In `--validate` and `--check-connectivity` mode, defaults to all hosts in connected vCenters when no host input is supplied.
 - Resolves the parent vCenter and cluster for each target host.
 - Writes live logs to console and to a timestamped log file.